Antiope (mother of Amphion): Later life

 In some traditions, Dionysus inflicted madness upon Antiope for Dirce's murder, as the queen had been a devoted worshipper to the god.
 Antiope wandered restlessly all around Greece until she chanced upon Phocus on Mount Parnassus, who cured her and married her.
 They were buried together in the same tomb when they died.

 When the travelling king of Ithaca Odysseus descended into the Underworld and offered a sacrifice to the dead, summoning thus the souls of dead queens and princesses, Antiope was one of the several who appeared and chronicled their lives and deeds to him after he asked them questions.

 Antiope's line did not get to keep the rulership of Thebes in the long run.
-Zethus married Aëdon, who accidentally killed their only child Itylus in a failed effort to harm her sister-in-law by killing her eldest son Amaleus.
-Amphion married Niobe, whose twelve or fourteen children were shot dead by Apollo and Artemis after their mother bragged of being a more accomplished mother than Leto.
+Zethus married Aëdon, who accidentally killed their only child Itylus in a failed attempt to harm Amphion's wife Niobe by killing her eldest son Amaleus.
+Amphion and Niobe's twelve or fourteen children were shot dead by Apollo and Artemis after their mother bragged of being a more accomplished mother than Leto.
 After the deaths of the heirless Amphion and Zethus, the throne passed to Laius, whom Nycteus had been regent for.